 The accompanying condensed consolidated financial statements contained in this report are unaudited.
-In the opinion of management, the condensed consolidated financial statements include all normal, recurring adjustments necessary for a fair presentation of the results for the interim periods of the fiscal year ending February 1, 2020 and of the fiscal year ended February 2, 2019.
-Certain items included in these statements are based on management's estimates.
+In the opinion of management, the condensed consolidated financial statements include all normal, recurring adjustments necessary for a fair presentation of the results for the interim periods presented.
+As used in these Notes to Condensed Consolidated Financial Statements (Unaudited) the terms "Foot Locker," "Company," "we," "our," and "us" refer to Foot Locker, Inc. and its consolidated subsidiaries.

+The preparation of financial statements in accordance with generally accepted accounting principles ("GAAP") requires us to make estimates and assumptions that affect the amounts reported in the accompanying Condensed Consolidated Financial Statements (Unaudited) and these Notes and related disclosures.
 Actual results may differ from those estimates.
 The results of operations for any interim period are not necessarily indicative of the results expected for the year.
-The accompanying unaudited condensed consolidated financial statements should be read in conjunction with the Notes to Consolidated Financial Statements contained in Foot Locker, Inc.'s (the "Company") Form 10-K for the year ended February 2, 2019, as filed with the U.S. Securities and Exchange Commission (the "SEC") on April 2, 2019.
+The accompanying unaudited condensed consolidated financial statements should be read in conjunction with the Notes to Consolidated Financial Statements contained in Foot Locker, Inc.'s Form 10-K for the year ended February 2, 2019, as filed with the U.S. Securities and Exchange Commission (the "SEC") on April 2, 2019.